This post may contain affiliate links, read my disclosure policy for details.

 Instructions

-• Add in the vanilla, lemon zest and eggs.
-Continue mixing on high speed for 1-2 minutes until they are pale and and fluffy.
+• Aerate the Batter: Add the vanilla extract, fresh lemon zest, and eggs.
+Continue to whip on high speed for 1–2 minutes until the mixture is noticeably pale, voluminous, and fluffy.

 Video